Flag dependency

 For example, create the following flags:

 Users assigned to mobile-only-experience should not be assigned to desktop-only-experience, and vice versa.
-However, users in combined-mobile-and-desktop-experience should not be assigned to either individual experience.
-In this case, you need a dependency rule that ensures mutual exclusivity between the combined experience and the individual experiences.
+Users in combined-mobile-and-desktop-experience should not be assigned to either individual experience.

 Inverse activation code